-The thyroid gland, which is a butterfly shaped gland located in the front of the neck below the voice box (larynx), is essential to process of turning food into energy — metabolism.
+The thyroid gland, which is a butterfly-shaped gland located in the front of the neck below the voice box (larynx), is essential to the process of turning food into energy — metabolism.

 The thyroid gland is controlled by a variety of factors, but mainly by the pituitary gland in the brain.
 The pituitary gland talks to the thyroid by a chemical/hormone called thyroid stimulating hormone or TSH.
 Just like the name implies, the pituitary gland stimulates the thyroid to work more or less, depending upon the needs of the person.

 The pituitary gland regulates the thyroid, through the secretion of TSH, to control heart rate, blood pressure, metabolic function and growth.
 When the production of T4 is abnormal, diseased or malfunctioning in a child, the condition is known as a pediatric thyroid disorder.